 Research

-I am a scientist and theorist working in theoretical computer science (TCS), physics and neuroscience.
+I am a scientist and theorist working in computer science, physics and neuroscience.
 My main research interest is to understand the fundamental limits of computation (and/or beyond, e.g., intelligence) in different (complex) systems including artificial/mathematical, biological, and physical.

 My academic journey began in theoretical computer science, specifically in computational complexity theory.
 This field adopts a bottom-up approach, striving for provable asymptotic understandings within computational models like Turing machines and circuits.
 In recent years, my interests have expanded to encompass (statistical) physics and neuroscience.
 These disciplines lean more towards a top-down approach, constructing observables and phenomenological models to elucidate nature and the workings of the brain.
 I value both these approaches for tackling challenging scientific questions and firmly believe in the symbiotic relationship between theory and practice.